gini/gini-vision-lib-ios/README.md

 ## Example

 We are providing example apps for Swift and Objective-C. These apps demonstrate how to integrate the Gini Vision Library with the Screen API and Component API.
+The Gini API SDK is used to analyze the photos of documents.
 To run the example projects, clone the repo and run `pod install` from the Example or ExampleObjC directory first.

 ## Requirements